senecajs/seneca/README.md

 })
 ```

-On the client-side, the _transport_ plugin takes a _pins_
+On the client-side, calling _seneca.client()_ means that Seneca will
-parameter.
-You can use this to specify which patterns are remote.
+send any actions it cannot match locally out over the network.
+In this
+case, the configuration server will match the _cmd:config_ pattern and
+return the configuratin data.

 Again, notice that your sales tax code _does not change_.
 It does not
 need to know where the configuration comes from, who provides it, or